agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Working in NL/Europe:

 	- Chance of getting into software company (within 1-2 years) (90%)
-	- Chance of learning the skills of being google worthy in Europe (85%)
+	- Chance of learning the skills of being Google worthy in Europe (85%)
 	- Chance of getting into top tech companies in Europe in 5 years (other factors) (80%)
 	- Total: 61.2%